JustinToribio/onprem-phi3.5-ai-captioning/README.md

 ### 4. Shut down the app

 ```
-CTRL+C   # From the terminal where you launched the app and can see the live logs
+CTRL+C   # From the shell terminal where you launched the app and can see the live logs
 ```

 ### 5. Stop and remove the Docker Container